Mathematical Sciences (B.S.)

 You’ll be well prepared to be innovative and imaginative in complex situations – ready for a world of challenges.
 You’ll develops rigorous, logical thinking, problem-solving skills, appreciation of and familiarity with complex structures and algorithms, and the ability to learn technical, detailed or abstract material.

-Our bachelor’s degree allows you to select an emphasis in general mathematical sciences, applied mathematics, computational mathematics, probability and statistics, mathematics education and actuarial science.
+Our bachelor’s degree allows you to select an emphasis in general mathematical sciences, applied mathematics, computational mathematics and mathematics education.
 Successful completion of the emphasis in mathematics education leads to certification to teach at the 6-12 grade levels.
-NIU is ranked 7th in the nation for producing math teachers.
+NIU is highly-regarded for producing math teachers.

 Careers with a Mathematical Sciences Degree